 When we are diagnosed with Type 1 diabetes, we often assume that we will have to adopt a strict diet.
 While this can be beneficial at the beginning, to learn how to adjust doses and calculate carbohydrates, it is by no means a life sentence.
 The dietary principles of Type 1 diabetes are, with the exception of a few adjustments, identical to those of a well balanced and diversified diet.
 Simple pleasures should not be sacrificed!
 Since diabetes is different for everyone, it is important to seek the advice of a diabetologist to manage your blood sugar and insulin needs.
 Here are some additional recommendations.

-As much as possible (even if you sleep in…), you should stick to three main meals a day, with 4 to 6 hours in between.
+You should stick to three main meals a day, with 4 to 6 hours in between, as much as possible (and even if you sleep in…).
 Snacks are of course possible, preferably 2-3 hours after a meal to minimize the risk of a hypo if insulin is injected (since the bolus of the last meal is active for about 4 hours depending on your insulin absorption).

 Vegetables, nuts and seeds, unless medically advised otherwise, may be consumed at any time of the day.
 The refined sugars in cakes, jams, desserts and sweetened cereals should be limited as much as possible.
 This advice is true all diets, with or without Type 1 diabetes!

 The recommended daily carbohydrate amount depends on different factors such as age, gender, height, weight and level of physical activity.
 Carbohydrate portions are therefore unique for everyone.

-Today, the “low carb” diet – a diet low in carbohydrates – is popular among diabetics of all types and not just athletes!
+Today, the “low carb” diet – a diet low in carbohydrates – is popular among people with diabetes of all types and not just athletes!
 Some also focus on foods with a low glycemic index.
 The latter typically reduces the severity of post prandial peaks, thereby contributing to better blood glucose levels.

 For all “carbohydrates”, try to choose complex carbohydrates (whole, unprocessed, high-fiber starchy foods: wholemeal, millstone ground flour breads, legumes such as lentils or chickpeas, wholemeal basmati rice) which, compared to simple carbohydrates (white sugar, rice and highly cooked pasta, white bread, pastries, honey, fruit….):